ssri5/putworkbench/src/main/resources/README.md

 # README #

 This repository has the source code for the Privacy-Utility Tradeoff Workbench project.
 The code is in Java, written over OpenJDK 8 (although it should work with JDK 7 as well).
+Some of the changes we've made in this README are not being formatted as well as we want them to be.
+We still feel the formatting below is short of being injurious to health though.

 ### What is this repository for? ###